Adanos020/egui_dock/CONTRIBUTING.md

 # Contributing

-In order to contribute to this project, please follow the guide below.
+Before contributing to this project, please follow the guide below.

 ## Issues